 The renewal fees in Argentina can be settled at any given time.
 Technically, all annuities can be paid at the same time, meaning that you will only have to pay one, big renewal fee.

-Yes, it is possible to renew an Argentinian patent after its deadline.
-If you fail to pay the renewal fee in due time, a grace period of 6 months is given whereby the renewal fees can still be settled.
-However, when entering the grace period you will incur an increase of 30% to the original renewal fees.
-If you wish to maintain the patent, the (new) total renewal fee will have to be settled.
+Yes, it is possible to renew an Argentinian patent after its renewal due date.
+If you fail to pay the renewal fee before the due date, a grace period of 180 days is given wherein the renewal fees can still be settled.
+When entering the grace period you will incur a surcharge fee to be settled along with the renewal fee.
+If you wish to maintain the patent, both the renewal fee and the surcharge fee will have to be settled.

-For example, if a patent’s renewal due date is 2022-05-28 and the due date is missed, the patent will enter the grace period from 2022-05-29.
-The new total will need to be settled within the 6-month grace period, and will be due by 2022-11-28.
-Failure to pay this fee within the grace period will result in the patent lapsing.
+For example, if a patent has a renewal due date of 2021-05-31 and the due date is missed, the patent will enter the grace period from 2021-06-01.
+After this point both the renewal fee and the surcharge fee will need to be settled by 2021-11-27.
+Failure to pay these fees before the surcharge due date will result in the patent lapsing.

 Yes, you will need assistance from local representation to renew a patent in Argentina.
 It is a requirement to be an authorized representative in order to carry out the renewal of a patent in Argentina.
 Currently, PatentRenewal.com does not have the necessary authorization and we are therefore using a local representative to carry out the renewal process.

 It may be possible for the patent owner to carry out the renewal themself, but unless you have experience with paying renewal fees in Argentina we will advise you to engage a local representative.